 - Ear cartilage has a small overlaying area of skin which may die and result in an ulcer forming.
 The ulcer may require several weeks for healing.

-Costs associated with a corrective ear surgery varies between: $5000-$9000 depending on a number of factors:
+Costs associated with a corrective ear surgery vary depending on a number of factors such as:

 - Anaesthetist's fee